If I am age 50 or older, can I make a catch-up contribution to my IRA?

 You must treat all your Roth IRAs as a single Roth IRA for purposes of determining the tax treatment of your distribution(s).
 All distributions are deemed to come from: Roth IRA contributions first, Roth IRA conversions second, and Roth IRA earnings third.

-Roth IRA contributions are not deductible and, as long as requirements are satisfied, qualified distributions of earnings are not taxable.
+Roth IRA contributions are not deductible and, if requirements are satisfied, qualified distributions of earnings are not taxable.

 Roth conversions were taxed for the year of conversion.
 Because of this, the amount of the conversion is not subject to income tax upon distribution from the Roth IRA.